Sperm whale: Skeleton

 The ribs are bound to the spine by flexible cartilage, which allows the ribcage to collapse rather than snap under high pressure.
 While sperm whales are well adapted to diving, repeated dives to great depths have long-term effects.
-Bones show the same pitting that signals decompression sickness in humans.
-Older skeletons showed the most extensive pitting, whereas calves showed no damage.
+Bones show the same avascular necrosis that signals decompression sickness in humans.
+Older skeletons showed the most extensive damage, whereas calves showed no damage.
 This damage may indicate that sperm whales are susceptible to decompression sickness, and sudden surfacing could be lethal to them.

 Like that of all cetaceans, the spine of the sperm whale has reduced zygapophysial joints, of which the remnants are modified and are positioned higher on the vertebral dorsal spinous process, hugging it laterally, to prevent extensive lateral bending and facilitate more dorso-ventral bending.
 These evolutionary modifications make the spine more flexible but weaker than the spines of terrestrial vertebrates.

 Like many cetaceans, the sperm whale has a vestigial pelvis that is not connected to the spine.

 Like that of other toothed whales, the skull of the sperm whale is asymmetrical so as to aid echolocation.
 Sound waves that strike the whale from different directions will not be channeled in the same way.
 Within the basin of the cranium, the openings of the bony narial tubes (from which the nasal passages spring) are skewed towards the left side of the skull.

 Jaws and teeth

 The sperm whale's lower jaw is very narrow and underslung.
 The sperm whale has 18 to 26 teeth on each side of its lower jaw which fit into sockets in the upper jaw.
 The teeth are cone-shaped and weigh up to 1 kg each.
 The teeth are functional, but do not appear to be necessary for capturing or eating squid, as well-fed animals have been found without teeth or even with deformed jaws.
 One hypothesis is that the teeth are used in aggression between males.
 Mature males often show scars which seem to be caused by the teeth.
 Rudimentary teeth are also present in the upper jaw, but these rarely emerge into the mouth.
 Analyzing the teeth is the preferred method for determining a whale's age.
-Like the age-rings in a tree, the teeth build distinct layers of cementum and dentine as they grow.
+Like tree rings, the teeth build distinct layers of cementum and dentine as they grow.